ncbdrck/multiros/README.md

 ## License

-MultiROS is released under the [MIT Licence](https://opensource.org/licenses/MIT).
-Please see the LICENCE file for more details.
+MultiROS is released under the [MIT License](https://opensource.org/licenses/MIT).
+Please see the LICENSE file for more details.

 ## Acknowledgements